juanlecuenta/phishing-detector/README.md

 ## Acknowledgments

-- Enron dataset for legitimate email examples
+- HuggingFace for providing the pre-trained BERT model
-- PhishTank for phishing email examples
+- The open-source community for various libraries and tools used in this project